 affiliate.
 If a local group isn't available, look for online support.

-a saving grace for you and the rest of your family.
-Just a few hours a week can give
+can be a saving grace for you and the rest of your family.
+Just a few hours a week

-you the time you need to recharge.
-ARCH National Respite Network maintains a database
+can give you the time you need to recharge.
+ARCH National Respite Network maintains

 Step 6: Address Emotional Needs

 At times your child may feel left out, left behind, or bullied.
 Kids with disabilities